Waziup/OSIRRIS/Guides/prepared_deploy_guide.md

 This is it, we are ready!
 In the next step we will setup the waziup/sensor-value-forwarder application.

-## Setup the Sensor Value Forwarder Application for the WaziGate
+## Setup the Sensor Value Forwarder Application for the WaziGate (SenseCap S2120)

 Part of our project is to forward the captured sensor values of the weather station to our partners database.
 For that purpose an application was developed to facilitate this procedure in an easy manner.